PFC Naftex Burgas: Stadium

-Lazur Stadium in Burgas was the home stadium of PFC Neftochimic.
-The stadium is currently used by ПФК „Нефтохимик 1962“.
+Lazur Stadium in Burgas was the home stadium of Naftex.
+The stadium is currently renamed to efbet Arena Burgas.

 It has 18,037 seats and a great training and fitness base.
 It is located in the Lazur complex near the sea garden in Burgas.
-The stadium has great facilities and has hosted several international games of the Bulgarian national football team.
+The stadium has great facilities and has hosted several international games of the Bulgaria national football team.
 Litex Lovech and Lokomotiv Plovdiv have also played a number of their games for the continental competitions in Burgas.

 Lazur Stadium's capacity of 18,037 seats was quite outnumbered in the past by eventually reaching up to 25,000 in derby games between domestic Naftex and leading teams from the country.